italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 Requirements
 ------------

-The following requirements for the Wallet Attestation are met:
+The following requirements for the Wallet Attestation must be met:

 - The Wallet Attestation MUST use the signed JSON Web Token (JWT) format;
-- The Wallet Attestation MUST give all the relevant information to attests the **integrity** and **security** of the device where the Wallet Instance is installed.
+- The Wallet Attestation MUST provide all the relevant information to attest to the **integrity** and **security** of the device where the Wallet Instance is installed.
-- The Wallet Attestation MUST be signed by the Wallet Provider that has authority over and that is the owner of the Wallet Solution, as specified by the overseeing registration authority.
+- The Wallet Attestation MUST be signed by the Wallet Provider that has authority over and is the owner of the Wallet Solution, as specified by the overseeing registration authority.
 This ensures that the Wallet Attestation uniquely links the Wallet Provider to this particular Wallet Instance.
 - The Wallet Provider MUST ensure the integrity, authenticity, and genuineness of the Wallet Instance, preventing any attempts at manipulation or falsification by unauthorized third parties.
-The Wallet Provider MUST also verify the Wallet Instance by using the App Store vendor's API, *Play Integrity API* for Android, and *DeviceCheck* for iOS.
+The Wallet Provider MUST also verify the Wallet Instance using the App Store vendor's API, such as the *Play Integrity API* for Android and *DeviceCheck* for iOS.
 These services are defined in this specification as **Device Integrity Service (DIS)**.
 - The Wallet Attestation MUST have a mechanism in place for revoking the Wallet Instance, allowing the Wallet Provider to terminate service for a specific instance at any time.
-- The Wallet Attestation MUST be securely bound to the Wallet Instance ephemeral public key.
+- The Wallet Attestation MUST be securely bound to the Wallet Instance's ephemeral public key.
-- The Wallet Attestation MAY be usable multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
+- The Wallet Attestation MAY be used multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
-- The Wallet Attestation MUST be short-lived and MUST have an expiration date time, after which SHOULD no longer be considered valid.
+- The Wallet Attestation MUST be short-lived and MUST have an expiration date/time, after which it SHOULD no longer be considered valid.
 - The Wallet Attestation MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness are not guaranteed.
 In this case, the Wallet Instance MUST be revoked.
-- Each Wallet Instance SHOULD be able to request multiple attestations with different ephemeral public keys associated to them.
+- Each Wallet Instance SHOULD be able to request multiple attestations with different ephemeral public keys associated with them.
 This requirement provides a privacy-preserving measure, as the public key MAY be used as a tracking tool during the presentation phase (see also the point listed below).
-- The Wallet Attestation MUST NOT contain any information that can be used to directly reference the User.
+- The Wallet Attestation MUST NOT contain any information that can be used to directly identify the User.
-- The Wallet Instances MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by `ARF`_.
+- The Wallet Instance MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by `ARF`_.
 - Private keys MUST be generated and stored in the WSCD using at least one of the approaches listed below:

-  - **Local Internal WSCD**: in this approach, the WSCD relies entirely on the device's native cryptographic hardware, such as the Secure Enclave on iOS devices or the Hardware Backed Keystore or Strongbox on Android devices.
+  - **Local Internal WSCD**: In this approach, the WSCD relies entirely on the device's native cryptographic hardware, such as the Secure Enclave on iOS devices or the Hardware-Backed Keystore or Strongbox on Android devices.
-  - **Local External WSCD**: the WSCD is an hardware external to the User's device, such as a smart card compliant with *GlobalPlatform* and supporting *JavaCard*.
+  - **Local External WSCD**: The WSCD is hardware external to the User's device, such as a smart card compliant with *GlobalPlatform* and supporting *JavaCard*.
   - **Remote WSCD**: Here, the WSCD utilizes a remote Hardware Security Module (HSM).

-  - **Local Hybrid WSCD**: the WSCD involves a pluggable internal hardware component within the User's device, such as an *eUICC* that adheres to *GlobalPlatform* standards and supports *JavaCard*.
+  - **Local Hybrid WSCD**: The WSCD involves a pluggable internal hardware component within the User's device, such as an *eUICC* that adheres to *GlobalPlatform* standards and supports *JavaCard*.
-  - **Remote Hybrid WSCD**: the WSCD involves a local component mixed with a remote service.
+  - **Remote Hybrid WSCD**: The WSCD involves a local component mixed with a remote service.

 - The Wallet Provider MUST offer a set of services, exclusively available to its Wallet Solution instances, for the verification and issuance of Wallet Attestations.

 .. warning::
-  At the current stage, the current implementation profile defined in this document supports only the **Local Internal WSCD**.
+  At the current stage, the implementation profile defined in this document supports only the **Local Internal WSCD**.
 Future versions of this specification MAY include other approaches depending on the required `AAL`.

 Static Component View
 ---------------------